mattBroman/Sparkle_Unicorn_Induction_Tutor/induction/features/README.md

 The basics that I could find online from a few examples

+To run just type "cucumber -S" or "rake cucumber"

 ## Added funcitonality

 In addition to having cucumber, Cucumber-Training-Wheels will add actions for us like